nixigaj/updi-plus-uart-macos/README.md

 3. Download the latest Alpine Linux–based UTM virtual machine file (Alpine Flashbox) from [the releases page](https://github.com/nixigaj/updi-plus-uart-macos/releases).

 > [!CAUTION]
 > Downloading and executing unverified software from unknown sources on GitHub can compromise your system.
 Always assess the reputability of the author.
-In this case, I assume your instructor has linked you to this repository, and as a participant in the Programming Embedded Systems course, I can assure you that this repository is reputable.
+In this case, I assume your instructor has linked you to this repository, and as a participant in the Microcontroller Programming course, I can assure you that this repository is reputable.

 4. Extract the compressed archive to a directory of your choice for storing virtual machines.